bleargh45/JavaScript-Minifier-XS/README.md

 # DESCRIPTION

-`JavaScript::Minifier::XS` is a JavaScript "minifier"; its designed to remove un-necessary whitespace and comments from JavaScript files, which also **not** breaking the JavaScript.
+`JavaScript::Minifier::XS` is a JavaScript "minifier"; its designed to remove unnecessary whitespace and comments from JavaScript files, which also **not** breaking the JavaScript.

 `JavaScript::Minifier::XS` is similar in function to `JavaScript::Minifier`,